Heart Rate Variability

 HRV is often reported in a 0 to 100 scale, which is based on the RMSSD calculations.
 The 0 to 100 scale allows people to easily track their HRV levels.
 When monitoring HRV levels, you will see it jump around moment to moment.
 One second it is 52, the next 68, then 55 and an average of a certain period, such as 2 minutes in then obtained.
 RMSSD is the root mean squared of successive differences in the R-R intervals, as discussed above.
 The natural log is then applied to the RMSSD (lnRMSSD) to help show the magnitude of changes in the R-R variability.
 The lnRMSSD typically ranges from 0 to 6.5, but to better show the change it is expanded to a 0 to 100 score.
 A consistent baseline score of 70 or higher is associated with health; whereas levels between 50 and 70 are compromised health and diseases; whereas a regular HRV below 50 puts the person at risk for catastrophic illness and even death.

 WHY STANDARD AUTONOMIC NERVOUS SYSTEM TESTING METHODS MISS MOST CASES OF DYSAUTONOMIA AND VAGOPATHY

 Most analysis for autonomic nervous system function relies on changes in blood pressure with various position changes.
 Blood pressure, unfortunately, is a latter finding in dysautonomia and vagopathy; whereas changes in HRV occur much sooner.
 Baseline HRV and HRV parameter changes to stressors is a much more sensitive test and shows up much sooner when dysautonomia and vagopathy are present.
-Also, since HRV testing can be done at home it can be utilized to assess progress of treatment.
+Also, since HRV testing can be done at home it can be utilized to assess the progress of treatment.